B2gold Corp (BTG) Shares Plummet Below 1-Year High - News Heater

-The stock of B2gold Corp (AMEX: BTG) has decreased by -1.76 when compared to last closing price of 3.40.Despite this, the company has seen a gain of 4.37% in its stock price over the last five trading days.
+B2gold Corp (AMEX: BTG)’s stock price has plunge by -2.48relation to previous closing price of 3.22.
+Nevertheless, the company has seen a -7.65% plunge in its stock price over the last five trading sessions.
 Seeking Alpha reported 2023-10-22 that B2Gold Corp.: 5.0% dividend yield, strong cash position with significant investments in expansion.
 Major international events are unfolding, putting upward pressure on gold prices.
 Back River mine nearing completion, with first production expected in 1Q25.
 Potential small development in Gramalote, with BTG acquiring 100%.

 Is It Worth Investing in B2gold Corp (AMEX: BTG) Right Now?